Historic Reyburn House

 We are very fortunate to have this as the home of Northland Society of Arts, with over 230 members and growing, we offer a variety of exhibitions every month of the year and a gift shop with work constantly changing.
 Be sure and make Reyburn House a destination on your travels.
 Go on a journey with us now and read about our history below.

 Reyburn House is also the perfect setting for your venue – a colourful, airy space, a covered verandah and the open expanse of lawn and gardens looking out onto the river all easily accessible in the heart of Whangarei.
-Click here for more information on hiring Reyburn House.
+Click here and here for more information on hiring Reyburn House.

 Reyburn house is the oldest existing settlers home on Whangarei’s Hatea River.
 Originally built as a home for Robert Reyburn junior, who arrived in Whangarei in May 1859 from Glasgow, the first part of the house was built between 1865 and 1875.
 It began as a small cottage that was later expanded into a villa with verandas.